• Sell Your Mineral Rights

 A lot of leases contain language allowing the operator free use of natural gas for the operation of the well.
 Companies are using this "free" natural gas to run their frack fleets and other aspects of the operation - without paying you for the natural gas.

-It's widely known that some companies are better at drilling and completing successful wells than others.
-In adjacent tracts of land, two companies might drill similar wells but one may more successful than the other.
+It’s widely known that some companies are better at drilling and completing successful wells than others.
+In adjacent tracts of land, two companies might drill similar wells, but one may be more successful than the other.
 Some companies are also more agreeable to mineral-owner-friendly lease terms.

 The biggest impact the operator has on the mineral owner is how the company deals with deductions.
 Some operators pass part of the operating expenses onto the mineral owner (whether or not this is allowed in the lease).

 Most operators are reasonably ethical.
 They are trying to run a successful business, follow all the rules, and turn a profit.
 However, there are some operators widely known for their unethical practices.
-If your wells are operated by one of these companies (one is particularly infamous), your royalty checks will be a fraction of what they would be under a different operator.
+If your wells are operated by one of these companies (a few are particularly infamous), your royalty checks will be a fraction of what they would be under a different operator, and this will impact the value of your mineral rights.

 In the Permian and other shale plays, lease development also factors into the value of mineral rights.
 In some areas, multiple stacked lateral wells can be drilled in a single tract of land.
 If the lease if fully developed, that means the maximum number of wells have already been drilled.